 Construction was completed in 1861.
 Its Tuscan Portico is patterned after Roman buildings with civic or judicial functions.

 The building was used as the Bath Town Hall until 1970 and completely restored in the early 80's.
-The building now belongs to the Fairfield Gutzeit Society and became the new home of the Bath Museum of Loyalist Township in May of 2009.
+The building became the new home of the Bath Museum of Loyalist Township in May of 2009.
 It is a designated historical property under the Heritage Act.

 Hours of Operation: